ankykr20/react-imageslider-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It's a responsive small project named "image slider".It developed using react with some features like indicators and slider(left and right) buttons.

 ##Some Image Preview of this project.

-How to run this project locally in any browser.
+###How to run this project locally in any browser.

 NOTE :: Make sure you have node and npm installed.
 You can check if they are install by running in any these command prompt. node -v npm -v

 Step 1 : Download this project in zip file, extract it and open in your favourite IDE.